yourbasic/pallinda18/ovn3.md

 How many CPUs does you program use?
 How much faster is your parallel version?

-> **Assistant's note:** In more recent versions of Golang (since 1.5), the runtime will default to use as many operating system threads as it is allowed.
+> **Hint:** In more recent versions of Golang (since 1.5), the runtime will default to use as many operating system threads as it is allowed.
 To see differences in behaviour, refer to the [GOMAXPROCS](https://golang.org/pkg/runtime/#GOMAXPROCS) function and vary the value.

 ### Task 3 - Weather station (HANDIN)